oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

   ```
 ![TARGET_PLATFORM_SUPPORTED](./images/Target_Platform_Supported.png " ")

 ## Task 1: DBTIMEZONE
-You should always check the SOURCE and TARGET database are located in the same timezone.
+You should always check that your SOURCE and TARGET database are located in the same timezone.
 Open on source and target SQL*Plus and execute:
   ```
     <copy>